Secret trails and tales of Offbeat Darjeeling

 1. Lepchajagat (Distance: 19 km from Darjeeling):

-Plan your Offbeat Darjeeling trip during August’s Tendong Lho Rum Faat, a colorful festival honoring Lepcha creation myths with dance and zutho (millet beer).
-For offbeat tranquility, reside in villages such as Hee-Bermiok or Rongli, where seniors practice organic farming.
-Their environmentally friendly homestays, such as Chuikhim Farmhouse, offer cultural immersion alongside treks across cardamom plantations and secluded waterfalls such as Reshi Khola.
-Perfect for travelers who crave authenticity beyond the tourist trail.
+Plan your Offbeat Darjeeling trip during August’s Tendong Lho Rum Faat, a colourful festival honouring Lepcha creation myths with dance and zutho (millet beer).
+For off-the-beaten-path serenity, stay in villages like Hee-Bermiok or Rongli, where the elders farm organically.
+Their eco-friendly homestays, like Chuikhim Farmhouse, combine culture with walks among cardamom plantations and hidden waterfalls like Reshi Khola.
+Perfect for travellers who are looking for authentic experiences off the tourist trail.

 Lepchajagat Offbeat Darjeeling